Environmental Sustainability Strategy

 Planning for climate change impacts and carbon reductions

-It’s an important conversation as climate change will impact the way we live, work and play in Lower Hutt, and it’s vital all voices are heard when community engagement gets underway in early 2020.
+It’s an important conversation as climate change will impact the way we live, work, and play in Lower Hutt, and it’s vital all voices are heard.
+Find out more about our engagement programme regarding climate change.

 The Greater Wellington Regional Council and other organisations like NIWA, GNS Science and Wellington Water will also have a key role in supporting our work providing specialist expertise in the development of plans for our community.